Utah War: Move south

 Despite Thomas Kane's successful mission, tension continued throughout the spring and summer of 1858.
 Young was willing to support Cumming as governor, but he still feared persecution and violence if the army entered Utah.
 Indeed, as the snows melted, approximately 3,000 additional U.S. Army reinforcements set out on the westward trails to resupply and strengthen the Army's presence.

 In Utah, the Nauvoo Legion was bolstered as Mormon communities were asked to supply and equip an additional thousand volunteers to be placed in the over one hundred miles of mountains that separated Camp Scott and Great Salt Lake City.
 Nevertheless, by the end of the winter Young had decided to enforce his "Sevastopol Policy", a plan to evacuate the Territory and burn it to the ground rather than fight the army openly.
 Members of the Hudson's Bay Company and the British government feared that the Mormons planned to seek refuge on Vancouver Island off the coast of British Columbia.

 David Bigler has shown that Young originally intended this evacuation to go northwards toward the Bitterroot Valley in present-day Montana.
+He believed conditions there were sufficient for the Mormons to live, but difficult enough that others would be discouraged from following them or settling there.
 However, the Bannock and Shoshone raid against Fort Limhi in February 1858 blocked this northern retreat.
 Consequently, at the end of March 1858, settlers in the northern counties of Utah including Salt Lake City boarded up their homes and farms and began to move south, leaving small groups of men and boys behind to burn the settlements if necessary.
 As early as February 1858, Young had sent parties to explore the White Mountains on what is now the Utah/Nevada border where he, erroneously, believed there were valleys that could comfortably harbor up to 100,000 individuals.
 Residents of Utah County just south of Salt Lake were asked to build and maintain roads and to help the incoming inhabitants of the northern communities.
 Mormon Elias Blackburn recorded in his journal, "The roads are crowded with the Saints moving south. ...
 Very busy dealing out provisions to the public hands.
 I am feeding 100 men, all hard at work."
 Even after Alfred Cumming was installed as governor in mid-April, the "Move South" continued unabated.
 The movement may have included the relocation of nearly 30,000 people between March and July.
 Historians Allen and Leonard write: